 Sustainable, Small-Scale, Beyond Organic Farming

 PERMACULTURE.
 We recognize that agriculture is a human-made system, but we believe that agriculture is most sustainable when we do our best to mimic the systems that work so well in nature.
 Biodiversity means decreased pest and disease pressure, and in turn allows us to farm spray-free.
-As we continue to expand our nursery stock of fruit and nut trees and fruiting shrubs, we will use whey (a byproduct of cheese making, as a natural barrier in our mixed crop orchard in lieu of conventional, harmful chemicals that are typically used in monocrop orchards.
-We have honey beehives, birdhouses, bat houses, and other pollinator homes dispersed throughout the orchard to maximize pollination.
+As we continue to expand our nursery stock of fruit and nut trees and fruiting shrubs, we will use whey (a byproduct of cheese making) and lactic acid bacteria as natural barriers in our mixed crop orchard in lieu of conventional, harmful chemicals that are typically used in monocrop orchards.
+We will establish honey beehives, birdhouses, bat houses, and other pollinator homes throughout the orchard to maximize pollination.
 We acknowledge that wildlife is a natural piece of our farm's ecosystem and accept that the wild animals will share in our harvests just as they do in nature.
 We will do our best to mimic the creation of rich organic matter just like in a native forest.

 LOW-to-NO TILL.
 We realize that a farm's size determines the degree to which they disturb the top soil.
 Many farms are large enough to require tractors and some degree of tillage.
 However, we choose to utilize low and no till systems on our farm in order to limit the degree to which we disrupt the natural microbiome in the topsoil layer.
 Instead, we use a combination of well-chopped cover crops, compost, and our human-powered Meadow Creature steel broadfork.
 Low and no till farms also have the added bonus of an emission-free system.

 SILVOPASTURE SYSTEMS.
 We believe that our bodies run best on a mostly plant-based diet, but we also recognize that no ecosystem in nature exists without animals.
 As we expand into our new farm site, we will maximize the aisles in the orchard by raising pastured animals.
-We benefit from the way the sheep and goats clean the lower branches from the fruit trees to allow more airflow, the way the birds consume pests and spread the sheep's manure, and the way the animals keep the aisles mowed for us (no need for a tractor means less labor and no emissions).
-The animals benefit from eating their natural diet for their entire lives, plus all sorts of orchard fruits, berries, and herbs.
-We're proud that our animals lead happy lives.
+We will benefit from the way the sheep and goats clean the lower branches from the fruit trees to allow more airflow, the way the birds consume pests and spread the sheep's manure, and the way the animals keep the aisles mowed for us (no need for a tractor means less labor and no emissions).
+The animals will benefit from eating their natural diet for their entire lives, plus supplementation from all sorts of orchard fruits, berries, and herbs.
+We're proud that our animals will lead happy, humane lives.

 BIODEGRADABLE PACKAGING and PACKAGING MADE FROM RECYCLED MATERIALS.
 We admit that there are some places where plastic packaging makes a great difference in the storage life of a product, like salad mix and delicate edible flowers.
 But there are many places we have made the effort to use reusable and biodegradable products: glass jars for soup beans, grains, and assorted fruit preserves that can be returned and refilled; compostable clamshells; natural wax-alternative produce boxes that can be reused but, unlike traditional waxed boxes, can also be recycled; recycled paper bags; recycled and reused egg cartons; and reusable trays of living microgreens for chefs to clip as they need instead of plastic packaging and excessive food waste.
 As our business grows and we implement buying club-style annual membership fees, members of our farm will always receive one canvas reusable shopping bag as part of their membership fees as well.

 NO SYNTHETIC FERTILIZERS OR CHEMICAL PESTICIDES.
 Especially because we are home to small children and animals, we feel it is imperative that we only use products that are completely safe to them.
 We opt for natural and organic fertilizers such as granulated kelp, alfalfa meal, and rock dust; well-aged animal manure; compost made from the byproducts of local breweries' grain mash; fish emulsion; and cover crops.
 In lieu of harmful pesticide sprays we utilize food-grade diatomaceous earth and neem oil only as a last line of defense, whey and lactic acid bacteria (byproducts of cheese-making), insect removal by hand, intercropping, and crop rotation to manage pest and disease pressure.